 The Richard Jefferies Award of £1,000 is given to the author/s of the book considered by the judging panel to be the most outstanding nature writing published in a given calendar year.
 The winning work will reflect the heritage, content and spirit of Jefferies’ countryside books.

 The award is sponsored by the Richard Jefferies Society and White Horse Book Shop and is given in memory of John Webb, one time Society Librarian, and generous benefactor.

-An annual prize of £1,000 will be awarded for writing on themes or topics broadly consistent with the work of Richard Jefferies.
-It has to be published (not re-published) within the calendar year.
-First English translations of works are eligible.
+To qualify for entry, the book must be published (not re-published) within the calendar year and not contain previously published elements.
+First English translations of recent works are eligible.
 E-books are excluded from the award.

 Nominations may be made by anyone including publishers.
+No fees are requested from publishers at any stage of the competition.
 Publishers are requested to send a copy of the nominated book to:

 Richard Jefferies Society, c/o Granham West, Granham Hill, Marlborough, SN8 4DN.